xuewuyinhe/AutoOS/README.md

     ~~~bash
     python3 AutoOS.py
     ~~~
-6. Generate new config files using the command below:
+7. Generate new config files using the command below:
     ~~~bash
     python3 append.py
     ~~~
     The newly generated configuration file is located at ./files/config
-7. Using the following command, load the newly generated ./files/config file in a graphical interface, and then save it as ./.config in the current directory.
+8. Using the following command, load the newly generated ./files/config file in a graphical interface, and then save it as ./.config in the current directory.
     ~~~bash
-    menuconfig ARCH=riscv (change riscv to the arch you use)
+    menuconfig ARCH=x86 (change riscv to the arch you use)
     ~~~
-8. Compile and install a new OS with the new config
+9. Compile and install a new OS with the new config